lsst/idf_deploy/runbook/service-api.md

   ]
 }
 ```
-* Submit pull request so that terraform plan will run like to validate the changes.
+* Submit pull request so that terraform plan will run to validate the changes.
 In the GitHub Actions worklow the new APis will be listed to be created under the Terraform Plan step.

 ![Pull request](./images/pull-req-api.PNG)